Prathameshkirpal/all-in-one-plugin/README.md

 Slug becomes your class: class {Plugin_Slug} (dash converted to underscore, capitalized)

 It is autoloaded based on toggled entries in settings.

-📦 Plugin Management
-To add or remove subplugins:

-Drop or create files in /classes/class-{plugin-slug}.php

-Slug becomes your class: class {Plugin_Slug} (dash converted to underscore, capitalized)

-It is autoloaded based on toggled entries in settings.